othyn/macos-auto-clicker/CONTRIBUTING.md

 Code style is handled by `swiftlint` (`$ brew install swiftlint`) and should automatically fix the style upon build.
 There is a [GitHub Action](.github/workflows/swiftlint.yml) setup to run on all code submitted, so it can't be avoided!

+# :seedling: Branching Strategy

+The main project branches are;

+- `main`
+  - Holds the 'source of truth' for the current (newest) release version detailed in the [releases page](https://github.com/othyn/macos-auto-clicker/releases).
+  - The only branch that should be PR'd into `main` is `dev`.
+  - The [GitHub Actions CI/CD workflow](.github/workflows/cicd.yml) will kick in when this branch is pushed to and kick off a new build and release (should one be deemed required, see the [Commit Strategy](#memo-commit-strategy) section below for more details).
+- `dev`
+  - Holds the 'source of truth' for the current beta release version detailed in the [releases page](https://github.com/othyn/macos-auto-clicker/releases).
+  - Any development against the project should reside in its own development branch using the `dev` branch as its base, later being PR'd back into `dev` when development is completed.
+  - The [GitHub Actions CI/CD workflow](.github/workflows/cicd.yml) will kick in when this branch is pushed to and kick off a new beta build and release (should one be deemed required, see the [Commit Strategy](#memo-commit-strategy) section below for more details)

 # :speech_balloon: Localisation Strategy

 This project supports localisation!
 Please see the pinned [language support issue](https://github.com/othyn/macos-auto-clicker/issues/10) as a discussion place for new language support.
 See the [`auto-clicker/Localisation`](https://github.com/othyn/macos-auto-clicker/tree/main/auto-clicker/Localisation) project directory to view currently supported languages, the project default being `en-GB`.